🇦🇺 Australia

 This page provides general information only and does not constitute migration advice, legal advice, or any form of professional advice.
 It is not tailored to your individual circumstances and must not be relied upon as the basis for any decision, action, or omission.

-Migration law changes frequently.
-While we endeavour to keep this content current, immi.tv makes no representation that the information is accurate, complete, or up to date at the time you read it.
-You should independently verify all information before acting on it.
+Migration law, visa conditions, and skilled occupation lists change frequently — occupations may be added to or removed from lists by ministerial direction, and visa conditions on your grant letter are the operative document.
+While we endeavour to keep content current, immi.tv makes no representation that any information is accurate, complete, or up to date at the time you read it.
+Always verify independently before acting.

 No client or adviser relationship is created by your use of this site.
-To the maximum extent permitted by law, immi.tv expressly disclaims all liability for any loss or damage — including visa refusals, cancellations, application costs, and consequential loss — arising from reliance on this content.
+To the maximum extent permitted by law, immi.tv expressly disclaims all liability for any loss or damage — including visa refusals, cancellations, condition breaches, application costs, and consequential loss — arising from reliance on this content.
 See our full Terms of Use.

 Book Free Assessment →